blackbhc/refactor/README.md

 ##### Orbit

-This part is about a trivial target: log the orbital curves of the target particles.
-For example, trace the orbit of stars that contribute to the bar, or the spiral arms, etc.

 - <a id="switch_on_o"></a>`switch_on`: whether to enable the orbit curve log.
 - <a id="filename_o"></a>`filename`: the filename of the output file of the orbit curve log.
 - <a id="period_o"></a>`period`: the period of orbit curve log, in unit of synchronized time steps in simulation.